DesigniteTools/DJAction/README.md

 ### Step 2: Optional: Add your Designite key to secrets

 If you have Designite’s professional (or academic) license key, add the key to your GitHub’s repository secrets.
-Let us call it D_KEY
+Let us call it `D_KEY`

-### Step 4: Add a GitHub Actions workflow file
+### Step 3: Add a GitHub Actions workflow file

 This is the last and very crucial step.
 Create a folder `.github` on your root directory of the project and create `workflows` folder inside the `.github` folder.
 Create a workflow file (say `actions.yml`) in the newly created `workflows` folder.
 The contents of the `action.yml` file depend upon your project language and tasks.